 This means that extracting the tooth of a pet is more difficult and requires more skill than extracting the tooth of a human.
-It’s not a job for a just any vet – you need high level skills.
+It’s not a job for just any vet – you need high-level skills.

 Doing a Thorough Job of Pet Tooth Extraction